-Category 1: Sub-Category 1:

-17 Other Services 17010 goods and services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+Ser vice Definition (Scope):

 Category 4: Sub-Category 4:

 Self Directed Goods and Services (SD-GS) are incidental, non-routine goods and services that promote the member's self-care, daily living, adaptive functioning, general household activity, meal preparation and leisure skills needed to reside successfully in the community and do not duplicate other services authorized in the member's plan of care.
 These goods and services are purchased from the self directed budget.
 Goods or services must meet the following requirements: